Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-virtual-desktop/_index.md

 **Guidance**

-When using an AD DS identity solution with AVD, it is recommended to deploy domain controllers on azure virtual machines across availability zones.
-This improves the reliability of the environment by being independent of an on premises connection as well as creates a shorter path for user’s authentication improving performance.
+When using an AD DS identity solution with AVD, it is recommended to deploy domain controllers and DNS servers on Azure virtual machines across availability zones.
+This improves the environment’s reliability by being independent of an on-premises and creating a shorter path for user authentication improving performance.

 This recommendation is not relevant when you are utilizing Microsoft Entra as the identity provider.